worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 ## 9. Draft Reproducibility Report

-- [ ] Reviewers are tasked with producing a first draft of the reproducibility report using an Overleaf template [here](https://www.overleaf.com/2996348989fbgvwfqrxgtj#6ccc49).
+- [ ] Use the Overleaf template [here](https://www.overleaf.com/2996348989fbgvwfqrxgtj#6ccc49) or the template generator (internal only) [here](https://github.com/dime-worldbank/prwp-reproducibility-int/tree/main/verification_report_template/template_generator) to produce a first draft of the reproducibility report.
   - [ ] **Successful Reproduction**:
-    - Compile any code suggestions separately; these will be communicated to the authors via email by Mer and Luise.
+    - List any code suggestions separately and communicate then to the authos via email when sending the results.
     - In the "Main Findings" section of the report, do not include procedural steps already incorporated into the final package.
 For example, omit details like the execution of `set varabbrev on` or the installation of libraries that are already included in the provided code.
+Only include what external users will need to modify to run the code on their computers.
   - [ ] **Unsuccessful Reproduction**:
-    - Include code suggestions directly in the report, detailing the normal steps followed during the package run.
+    - In the "List of exhibits" section of the report include a screenshot of your code results and the paper exhibit.
+Highlight all the differences so they're noticeable by the authors.
+For each exhibit, mention any pattern in the discrepancies you might have noticed.
-- [ ] If you ran the code include the computer specifications at the end of the report, if someone else did this step, then include that person's computer specifications.
+    - Send the report by email.
+In your email, include a summary of the exhibits that didn't reproduce and actionable information with your suggestions on how to address the reproducibilty issue.
+Discuss this with the coordinator or rest of the team if needed.
-- [ ] Once the draft is complete, send it to Mer and Luise for review.
+- [ ] If you ran the code, include the computer specifications at the end of the report.
+If someone else did this step, then include that person's computer specifications.
-- [ ] Document the time spent drafting the report in the GitHub issue for the package.
+- [ ] Once the draft is complete, send the report to the coordinator for review.
+When the coordinator approves it, send it to the authors.

 ## 10. Prepare Metadata and Publication